Israeli state of emergency

-The Israeli state of emergency was originally authorized under Section 9 of the Law and Administration Ordinance – 1948, and has been in continuous effect in the State of Israel since then.
+The Israeli state of emergency was originally authorized under Section 9 of the Law and Administration Ordinance – 1948, and has been in continuous effect in the State of Israel since.

 Statutory authorization

 The Law and Administration Ordinance – 1948 served as the original authorization for the Israeli state of emergency.
 This statute was adopted by the Israeli Provisional State Council — which functioned as the transitional legislative authority of the new Israeli state — on May 19, 1948, and was intended as a temporary measure by the council.
 Section 9 of the Ordinance empowered the council to declare a state of emergency, during which the Prime Minister and cabinet Ministers have the authority to promulgate emergency regulations that “seem to him expedient in the interests of defense of the State, public security and the maintenance of supplies and essential services.”
 Emergency regulations created under this law expire after three months, but the Law and Administration Ordinance did not impose a sunset period on the state of emergency it authorized, and the Knesset never terminated it.
-However, in 1992, it did formally move the authorization for the state of emergency from the Law and Administration Ordinance – 1948 to the Basic Law: The Government, and this authorization currently rests on §38 of Basic Law: The Government (2001).
+In 1992, the Knesset formally moved the authorization for the state of emergency from the Law and Administration Ordinance – 1948 to the Basic Law: The Government, and this authorization currently rests on §38 of Basic Law: The Government (2001).
 In contrast to the Law and Administration Ordinance, Basic Law: The Government (2001) §38(b) limits all declarations of a state of emergency to one year, but they may be renewed without limit, which the Knesset has done without exception.

 Impacts on the separation of powers

-Until the 1980s, ministers faced few practical constraints on their use of emergency regulations, even outside of the immediate security context of the state of emergency, with all 204 regulations issued between 1974 and 1982 relating to labor disputes and economic issues.
+Until the 1980s, ministers faced few practical constraints on their use of emergency regulations even outside of the immediate security context of the state of emergency, with all 204 regulations issued between 1974 and 1982 relating to labor disputes and economic issues.
 These regulations were largely unchallenged by the judiciary until the cases of Paritzki v.
 Minister of the Interior and Poraz v.
 Mayor of Tel Aviv.
 The Paritzki case directly addressed the significant use of emergency regulations outside the scope of the actual emergency that justified the state of exception, stating that emergency regulations can only address issues that the emergency directly prevents the Knesset from addressing.
 The Poraz case built on this judicial limitation on the Government, stating that the Government and its ministers cannot enact emergency regulations that impinge on policy areas on which the Knesset is already in the process of legislating.
 While this provided some limitation on the Government's ability to use emergency regulations to avoid the ordinary legislative process in the Knesset, the Government continued to use emergency regulations to legislate on labor and economic issues through the 1990s.

 Basic Law: The Government (1992) imposed important limitations on the use of emergency regulations absent from the Law and Administration Ordinance – 1948 and provided the Knesset with a number of oversight functions over the Government's use of emergency regulations and the state of emergency itself.